yl3/dota2/notes.md

 * Have a high scaling factor for the logistic model to allow more disparity between teams.
 Essentially, reduce the effect of regularisation.
 * Optimise speed.
 * Simplify code - by default represent skills column-by-column as opposed to row by row.

+Also, it seems like drawing random multivariate normal samples is slower than drawing a random standard multivariate normal, then multiplying it with a precomputed Cholesky decomposed matrix.

 ## 2019-07-19